 Members may or may not be able to bind the LLC contractually, and doctrines like “apparent authority” and “actual authority” come into play.
-If the member is authorized as an agent to execute contracts on behalf of the LLC, the member is said to have actual authority.
+If the member is authorized as an agent (and is typically listed by name in the Articles of Organization) to execute contracts on behalf of the LLC, the member is said to have actual authority.
 However, a member who does not have actual authority can nonetheless bind the LLC if that member has apparent authority.

 The Managing Members should be the people who are transacting the business of the LLC and should be thought of like the executives of the LLC as they are actively involved with day-to-day operations.
 Not all LLCs will have a Managing Member.